PoorHttp/PoorWSGI/doc/documentation.rst

 Debugging
 ---------
-Poor WSGI have few debugging mechanism which you can to use.
-First, it could be good idea to set up poor_Debug variable.
-If this variable is set, there are full traceback on error page internal_server_error with http code 500.
+Poor WSGI has a few debugging mechanisms you can use.
+First, it is a good idea to set the poor_Debug variable.
+If this variable is set, there is a full traceback on the internal_server_error page (HTTP 500).

-Second effect of this variable is enabling special debug page on ``/debug-info`` url.
-On this page, you can found:
+The second effect of this variable is enabling the special debug page at ``/debug-info`` URL.
+On this page, you can find:

-    * full handlers table with requests, http methods and handlers which are call to serve this requests.
+    * a full handlers table with request paths, HTTP methods, and handlers that are called to serve those requests.
-    * http state handlers table with http state codes, http methods and handlers which are call when this http state is returned.
+    * an HTTP state handlers table with HTTP status codes, HTTP methods, and handlers that are called when those HTTP states are raised.
-    * request headers table from your browser when you call this debug request
+    * the request headers sent by your browser when you access the debug page.
-    * poor request variables, which are setting of actual instance of Poor WSGI configuration variables.
+    * the Poor WSGI configuration variables for the current application instance.
-    * application variables which are set like a connector variables but with app\_ prefix.
+    * application variables, which are set like connector variables but with the app\_ prefix.
-    * request environment, which is set from your wsgi server to wsgi application, so to Poor WSGI connector.
+    * the request environment, which is passed from the WSGI server to the WSGI application, that is, to the Poor WSGI connector.

 Profiling
 ~~~~~~~~~
-If you want to profile your request code, you can do with profiler.
-Poor WSGI
+If you want to profile your request code, you can do so with a profiler.
+The Poor
-application object have methods to set profiling.
-You must only prepare runctx
+WSGI application object has methods to set up profiling.
+You only need to provide
-function, which is call before all your request.
-From each your request will
+a runctx function, which is called before every request.
+For each request, a
-be generate .profile dump file, which you can study.
+.profile dump file will be generated for analysis.

-If you want to profile all process after start your application, you can make
+If you want to profile the entire process from the start of your application,
-file, which profile importing your application, which import Poor WSGI
+you can create a file that profiles the import of your application, which in
-connector.
+turn imports the Poor WSGI connector.

 .. code:: python